lostjared/acidcamGL/README.md

 To configure your MIDI controller, follow these steps:

-- Compile and run the midi-cfg configuration tool in source code sub-directory midi-cfg/
+- Compile and run the midi-cfg configuration tool in source code sub-directory midi-cfg/ or download windows EXE from releases

 - Use the tool to configure your MIDI controller.